Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 2004.12.8 (Ver 2.07)
   - renamed "External setup" "Additional settings and removed the dialog to "Setup" menu
   - added "Duplicate session" to "File" menu (add /DUPLICATE option)
-  - changed downing ttmacro.exe process priority only with logging
+  - changed downing ttpmacro.exe process priority only with logging
   - didn't include CR+LF in log file when multiple line has concatenated (as EnableContinuedLineCopy enabled)
   - extended the max line of scroll buffer to 400000 line
   - added LogMeIn 1.21.
 It is thankful to Boris Maisuradze.